Draw Against Commission: What It Is, How It Works, & Examples

 The employer sets a fixed amount of draw for the employee.
 At the end of the sales cycle, this amount is deducted from any earned commission.

-If the salesperson’s commission exceeds the draw, they will earn a higher salary.
+If the salesperson’s commission income exceeds the draw, they will earn an additional payout.
 However, if they earn less commission than the draw amount, the employee owes this debt to the employer.

 A commission draw is often used in industries with extended sales cycles.
 For example, a construction materials sales rep may have to build relationships with contractors working on projects that span many months or years.
 Instead of waiting for a final payout after the deal is completed, a draw guarantees a base salary throughout the cycle.